gnss-sdr/gnss-sdr/README.md

 #### Computation of Position, Velocity and Time
-Although data processing for obtaining high-accuracy PVT solutions is out of the scope of GNSS-SDR, we provide a module that can compute simple least square solutions (stored in GIS-friendly formats such as [GeoJSON](http://geojson.org/geojson-spec.html) and [KML](http://www.opengeospatial.org/standards/kml), or transmitted via serial port as [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183) messages), and leaves room for more sophisticated positioning methods by storing observables and navigation data in [RINEX](https://en.wikipedia.org/wiki/RINEX) files (v2.11 or v3.02).
+Although data processing for obtaining high-accuracy PVT solutions is out of the scope of GNSS-SDR, we provide a module that can compute simple least square solutions (stored in GIS-friendly formats such as [GeoJSON](http://geojson.org/geojson-spec.html) and [KML](http://www.opengeospatial.org/standards/kml), or transmitted via serial port as [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183) messages), and leaves room for more sophisticated positioning methods by storing observables and navigation data in [RINEX](https://en.wikipedia.org/wiki/RINEX) files (v2.11 or v3.02), and generating [RTCM](http://www.rtcm.org) 3.2 messages that can be disseminated through the Internet in real time.

 The common interface is [PvtInterface](./src/core/interfaces/pvt_interface.h).